espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Horrid Figurine.md

 * * *

 **Effect** Holding the figurine over your head and speaking a different command word causes those around to tremble in fear.
-Each creature in a 20 foot emanation must succeed at a DC 24 will save or become [[Frightened|Frightened 3]].
+Each creature in a 20 foot emanation must succeed at a DC 24 will save or become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 3]].
 You're immune to this effect.